Mission

 Prayer Requests

-If you have a prayer request and would like it added to the Prayer Chain, call or text Sandy Coats at: 816.896.9455 email at:
+If you have a prayer request and would like it added to the Prayer Chain, call the church at 913-299-4406 or email the Church Email Address: Hillviewchurchofgod@gmail.com

 Hillview Family and Friends!